zhwang4ai/zhwang4ai.github.io/_pages/about.md

   **IJCAI 2021** \| [Paper](https://www.ijcai.org/proceedings/2021/0159.pdf)
 -->

-# 💬 Invited Talks
+# 💬 Talks
+- *2023.11*, Invited talk at Peking University on "building autonomous agents in open-world"
+- *2023.07*， Invited talk at NVIDIA on "towards multi-task agents in open-world"
 - *2023.03*, Invited talk at City University of Hong Kong and The Hong Kong Polytechnic University on ["open-ended embodied agents with multi-task skills"](http://cccn.ee.cityu.edu.hk/webinar/)
-- *2022.08*, Invited talk at Beijing Institute of General Artificial Intelligence on "learning detection and description of local features".
+- *2022.08*, Invited talk at Beijing Institute of General Artificial Intelligence (BIGAI) on "learning detection and description of local features"
+- *2021.08*, Invited talk at Alibaba Inc on "learning detection and description of local features"

 # 🔭 Academic Service
 - Reviewer for ICML, NeurIPS, ICLR.